 As a young musician, Jafala (a.k.a.
 Jay Cook) studied classical guitar in the early 80’s.
 Later in that decade, he became hooked on world music and worked with master percussionist and instructor Steve Leicach, with a focus on djembe and conga global rhythms.
-In the early 90’s his lifelong interest in improvisation brought him to free improv guru David Darling.
+In the early 90’s his interest in improvisation brought him to free improv guru David Darling.
 A gifted teacher, Darling helped Jafala formulate lifelong approaches towards both composing and spirituality in music.
 Bass became his instrument of choice in the late 90’s, and he was hired to perform with various local groups and genres, from rock to jazz to zydeco.
 In 2010 he co-founded the 12 piece Afrobeat band “Fenibo”, and has been playing and writing for various “looks” of the band since then.
-In 2015 Jafala discovered the beauties of both electronic music and vocal improvisation, and he’s accompanied a number of yoga classes since then with a setup that includes voice, acoustic instruments and improvised electronic sounds and grooves.
+In 2015 Jafala discovered the beauties of both electronic music and vocal improvisation, and he’s accompanied a number of yoga classes with a setup that includes voice, acoustic instruments and improvised electronic sounds and grooves.